slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*
 > *'If you are giving back, it’s because you’ve taken too much.'  -- Ricardo Semler*

 the value of getting a coach.
 Spend more time fixing weaknesses than developing strengths! have your corner man to indicate your blindspots
 -->

 ### How to mentor your kids?

-> *'My advice is my autobiography instead of slogans.
+> *'My advice is my autobiography not slogans.
 People relate better like that.' -- James Altucher*

 > *'If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales.' -- Albert Einstein*